HeyStaks/zookeeper-formula/README.rst

 ``zookeeper``
 -------------

-Downloads the zookeeper tarball from zookeeper:source_url (either pillar or grain), installs the package.
+Downloads the zookeeper tarball from zookeeper:source_url  and installs the package.

 Zookeeper role and Salt Minion Configuration
 ============================================